 Selected older research highlights can be accessed here.

-We also make extensive use of central facilities such as the ISIS pulsed neutron source, the Synchroton Radiation Source at Daresubry, the European Synchrotron Radiation Facility (ESRF) and the Institute Laue Langevin (ILL) at Grenoble to perform diffraction or scattering experiments that are not possible using laboratory facilities.
+We also make extensive use of central facilities such as the ISIS pulsed neutron source, the Diamond Synchroton Light Source, the European Synchrotron Radiation Facility (ESRF), the Institute Laue Langevin (ILL) at Grenoble and the European XFEL to perform diffraction or scattering experiments that are not possible using laboratory facilities.

 Information on joining the group is available here.